Enhanced stability of pressure relief valves: mechanistic design and analysis: Introduction

-Another solution would be to greatly increase mechanical damping in the valve itself, but this is typically explicitly precluded in design codes such as API520/521 which state that the valve must `open unimpeded', and would increase the likelihood of the valve seizing after extended deployment in the field.
-Yet another idea that the inlet piping should be extremely long, so as to provide sufficient pipe friction to damp any acoustic modes, see e.g.~\cite{Izuchi} for some evidence of this working in theory.
-However such a solution would be fraught with difficulty, because the amount of frictional damping depends on many unmeasurable flow and environmental factors, and in any case such inlet piping would fail the 3\% rule.
+Yet another idea is to employ damping in the fluid itself by allowing the inlet piping to be extremely long, so as to provide sufficient pipe friction to damp any acoustic modes.
+See e.g.~\cite{Izuchi} for some evidence of this working in theory.
+However, such a solution would be fraught with difficulty, because the amount of frictional damping depends on many unmeasurable flow and environmental factors, and in any case, such inlet piping would fail the 3\% rule.

-A more rational approach might be to greatly restrict the length of the inlet piping.
-Direct calculation \cite{Hos2015ROM,HosCh2015-II} shows that the quarter-wave instability will be triggered whenever the (dimensionless) mass flow rate $q$ through the valve is lower than a critical value, which increases with pipe length $q<q_c(L)$ where to first approximation $ q_c(L) \propto L^{3/2}$.
-Alternatively, and pertinent to the idea presented here it has been proposed that valves should be designed to open and close rapidly \cite{Schmidt_models,HosCh2017-IV}, avoiding the low flow-rate regime where the quarter-wave instability is most prevalent.
+An alternative fundamental idea proposed to avoid chattering, and pertinent to the idea presented in this paper, is that valves should be designed to open and close rapidly \cite{Schmidt_models,HosCh2017-IV}, avoiding the low flow-rate regime where the quarter-wave instability is most prevalent.
 However for many valve and pipeline assemblies, instability can occur at the equilibrium lift position of the valve, which is itself typically a function of flow rate $q$.
+For a given flow rate and valve, the quarter-wave instability occurs upon increasing $L$.